How to Protect Yourself From Identity Theft

 How Can Your Personal Information Be Accessed by Others?

 Part of learning how to keep credit card information safe is understanding how that information can fall into the wrong hands in the first place.
-A variety of techniques can be used to gain access to people’s information.
+A variety of techniques can be used to gain access to your private information.
 Some of the most commonly used tactics include:

-- Sending phishing emails and phone calls: Your bank or credit card company isn’t going to send you an email requesting your personal information, such as your account number, PIN or password.
-They aren’t going to call you and request that information, either.
+- Sending phishing emails and phone calls: Your bank or credit card company will not send you an email requesting your personal information, such as your account number, PIN or password.
+They won’t call you requesting that information, either.
 But someone who wants to steal your information might try to call you or email you to get that information.
 Your best bet if you get a weird email or phone call from someone claiming to be from your credit card or bank is not to respond.
-If you want to verify the message, call the company separately, using the number on your bank or credit card statements, not that number in the email or phone message.
+If you want to verify the message, call the bank separately, using the number on your statements, not the number contained in the email or phone message.

 - Using malware and spyware: Software such as malware or spyware can give unauthorized individuals or organizations access to your information.
 The software can track your keystrokes and record your personal information.
 Malware can get on your computer, tablet or smartphone in a few ways.
 If a website isn’t properly protected, someone can adjust its code so that the malware gets downloaded when people visit the site.
 Malware can also hide in downloads that seem legitimate.
 If you’re not sure of the source of a file, it’s a good idea not to download it.

-- Accessing companies’ data: Data breaches reveal information that should be kept confidential to individuals who can use it for nefarious purposes.
-A data breach occurs when someone discovers vulnerabilities in a company’s security and attacks those vulnerabilities and get access to information that should be secure.
+- Accessing companies’ data: Data breaches reveal confidential information to individuals who can use it for nefarious purposes.
+A data breach occurs when someone discovers vulnerabilities in a company’s security and attacks those vulnerabilities and gains access to information that should be secure.

 - Installing card skimmers: A skimming device, installed at the point of sale, collects information from credit or debit cards.
 A skimmer sits on top of the card reader on a credit card machine or ATM.
 When you insert your card into the machine, the skimmer reads it and sends the information to the individual or group that is committing identity theft.
 In some cases, it can be very easy to see that a skimmer has been installed on a machine, as the devices can be clunky or look out of place.